About

 Urban Resources Initiative empowers and supports communities in the restoration, stewardship and enjoyment of the urban forest and nature in New Haven.

-URI works in three areas:
+URI is an environmental justice focused organization that works in the following three areas:

-• Community Forestry
+- Community Forestry

-• Environmental Education
+- Environmental Education

-• Training and Capacity Building
+- Training and Capacity Building

 We are dedicated to community participation in urban ecosystem management.
 Local residents, whose daily actions influence the health and quality of urban ecosystems, must play a central role in policy design and management for these ecosystems.
 Conservation efforts, especially in urban areas where people represent a significant element of the ecosystem, must emphasize social revitalization alongside environmental restoration.
 Our approach therefore stresses the integration of the biophysical and social sciences.